FCTA continues onslaught on criminal hideouts in Abuja

 “So, for the fact that this place was identified as a dark spot, it’s enough for it to be demolished, cleared and removed everything, including the fence.

-He stated that the step was part of the FCTA’s measures to deter miscreants from accessing green areas and vacant plots of land.
+He said that the step was part of the FCTA’ s measures to keep miscreants away from green areas and empty plots of land.

-Mr. Adamu Gwary, Director of the Security Services Department, FCTA, confirmed that residents of the area had been complaining about criminal activities in the area.
+Mr Adamu Gwary, Director, Security Services Department, FCTA, confirmed that residents of the area had been complaining about criminal activities in the area.

-Gwary, who was represented by the Secretary, Command and Control Centre, Dr Peter Olumuji, said that apart from a safe haven for suspected armed robbers, illicit drug peddling also thrives in the area.
+Gwary, who was represented by the Secretary, Command and Control Centre, Dr Peter Olumuji said that apart from a safe haven for suspected armed robbers, illicit drug peddling also thrive in the area.

-“A few weeks ago, there was an attack on residents, and the criminals hid in the area.
+“Some few weeks ago, there was an attack on residents and the criminals hid in the area.

 “Over 50 armed robbers came here to attack the residents here, but the quick response from the FCT Police Command and sister agencies prevented that attack from snowballing”, he said.

-The News Agency of Nigeria (NAN) recalls that the task force, on Aug.
+Recall that the taskforce on Aug.
 6, demolished illegal structures and shanties in Wuse Zone 3, and moved to UTC for a similar exercise on Monday.

 Disclaimer